alexey-medvedchikov/ansible-rabbitmq/README.md

 rabbitmq
 ======

 This role configures RabbitMQ cluster.
+This playbook is derived from alexeymedvedchikov.rabbitmq but adds the ability to use FQDN.

 Requirements
 ------------